 Common principles apply

-As these shops are set up with the environment in mind, you will often find they adhere to the following practices:
+The zero waste shop is set up with the environment in mind and often adheres to the following practices:

 - No single-use plastic packaging.